driskull/ds2020/OUTLINE.md

   - Here's a webmap of the New York area containing 10 layers
   - each layer shows info about home values in a defined price range
   - I've added a Legend in the top right to display symbology for each layer
-  - [CLICK FEATURE]: get popup info about it
+  - [CLICK FEATURE]: see popup info about it
-  - Zoom-to it using the default action
+  - I can zoom in closer, using the zoom-to action
-  - Here I've added custom action to open a data-table
+  - I've also added a custom action to open a data-table
   - Next release of JSAPI: adding FeatureTable widget
     - FeatureTable lets u view rows of attributes, for features in a layer
     - As I scroll the table, data loaded dynamically